 Use common sense – involve the new people in the get-together.

 As NotaClub is a social group engaging in fun activities, NotaClub encourages the taking of photos at our get-togethers and posting them on our web sites photo galleries for all to see.

-However, these days, the taking and/or posting of photos ANYWHERE comes with responsibilities regarding privacy and if there’s any repurcussions about images YOU post, then they will be directed towards YOU to deal with.
+However, these days, the taking and/or posting of photos ANYWHERE comes with responsibilities regarding privacy and if there’s any repercussions about images YOU post, then they will be directed towards YOU to deal with.

 If you take a photo of someone – whether that person is a member of the NotaClub social community or not, (and whether it was taken at a NotaClub get-together or not), that might embarrass that person – it’s probably better not to post it on any NotaClub website photo gallery – unless you get the permission of the person in the photo to do so.
+Let common sense prevail.